elixir-geolix/geolix/README.md

 * `:where` - Lookup information in a single registered database

-Every non-nil result will include the IP as a tuple either directly in the result field `:ip_address` or inside `%{ traits: %{ ip_address: ... }}` if a city or country (or enterprise) database is used.
+Every non-nil result will include the IP as a tuple either directly in the result field `:ip_address` or inside `%{traits: %{ ip_address: ... }}` if a city or country (or enterprise) database is used.

 _Note_: Please be aware that all results for enterprise databases are returned using separate structs if the data is not already included in the regular databases.
 This may change in the future.

-### Loading errors

-Erros occurring during database load are sent to `Logger` with level `:error`.
-The contain an atom with the specific error (like `:enoent`) and, in some cases, are more readable error message.

-The errors are defined by the adapter.

-### Floating Point Precision

-Please be aware that all values of the type `float` are rounded to 4 decimal digits and `double` values to 8 decimal digits.

-This might be changed in the future if there are datasets known to return values with a higher precision.
+## Custom Adapters

+If you need a different database or have other special needs for lookups you can write your own adapter and configure it.

+Each adapter is expected to adhere to the `Geolix.Adapter` behaviour.

+The MMDB2 adapter (`Geolix.Adapter.MMDB2`) is pre-packaged and usable once you configure it.
+For testing you can use a fake adapter (`Geolix.Adapter.Fake`) working on a plain `Agent` holding your IP lookup responses.

+## Additional Stuff

 ### Benchmarking